vesoft-inc/nebula/docs/rfcs/0001-expose-object.md

 # Motivation

-Some outside project will use some components of nebula directly, such as cpp client will reference the `common` and `interface` code.
-And also useful to `UDF` and `extension` system etc. developing in future.
+Some outside projects will use some components of nebula directly, such as CPP client will reference the `common` and `interface` code.
+And also useful to `UDF` and `extension` systems etc. developing in future.

 # Usage explanation

 For the module user, just try these steps:

-1. Include the nebula project, build the objects you need, such as `cmake --build --target base_obj` will build the object contains all code in `base` source folder.
+1. Include the nebula project, build the objects you need, such as `cmake --build --target base_obj` which will build the object containing all code in `base` source folder.
 2. Find the nebula as package.
 3. Include the reference headers, link with used objects.
-And the object will add prefix `nebula_` to name when exposed to outside, so user need link to `nebula_base_obj` instead of `base_obj`.
+A prefix `nebula_` will be added to the object's name when exposed to outside, so user should link to `nebula_base_obj` instead of `base_obj`.

 # Design explanation

-There is a cmake macro to simplify expose object:
+There is a cmake macro to simplify exposing object:

 ```cmake
 macro(nebula_add_export_library name type)